mdboom/mdboom.github.com/content/2018-04-04-python-in-the-browser.rst

     :width: 800
     :alt: description

+**EDIT 2018-04-10:** The original results posted here inadvertently included Numpy import time in the WebAssembly times (but not in the native times).
+These have now been corrected above.
+There is some improvement in the results, but not in a best or worst case.
+You can see the original results `here </images/pyodide-benchmarks-2018-04-09.svg>`__.

 The results are interesting.
 For benchmarks that spend most of their time in Numpy routines, such as `harris
 <https://github.com/iodide-project/pyodide/tree/master/benchmark/benchmarks/harris.py>`__